Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation

 \section{Methodology}

 In this section, we introduce all the components of the proposed methodology.
-As explained in Section\ref{sec:intro}, we choose to use an adversarial approach to obtain an optimal balance between pixel-wise fidelity and perceptual quality.
+As explained in Section \ref{sec:intro}, we choose to use an adversarial approach to obtain an optimal balance between pixel-wise fidelity and perceptual quality.
 For this reason, we take inspiration from three of the most popular GAN-based solutions for SISR: SRGAN \cite{ledig2017photo}, ESRGAN \cite{wang2018esrgan}, and AGD \cite{fu2020autogan}.
-The aim of the proposed method is obtaining a real-time SISR model (EdgeSRGAN) with minimal performance drop compared to state-of-the-art solutions.
+The proposed method aims to obtain a real-time SISR model (EdgeSRGAN) with minimal performance drop compared to state-of-the-art solutions.
 For this reason, we mix successful literature practices with computationally-efficient elements to obtain a lightweight architecture.
 Then, we design the network training procedure to leverage a combination of pixel-wise loss, perceptual loss, and adversarial loss.
 To further optimize the inference time, we apply knowledge distillation to transfer the performance of EdgeSRGAN to an even smaller model (EdgeSRGAN-tiny).
-Furthermore, we study the effect of quantization on network's latency and accuracy.
-Finally, we propose an additional inference-time network interpolation feature to allow for real-time balancing between pixel-wise precision and photo-realistic textures.
+Furthermore, we study the effect of quantization on the network's latency and accuracy.
+Finally, we propose an additional inference-time network interpolation feature to allow real-time balancing between pixel-wise precision and photo-realistic textures.

-\subsection{Network architecture}
+\subsection{Network Architecture}